What is a Job Trainer?

 LESSONS LEARNED IN JANITORIAL

 “When you first start in janitorial, you’re really trying to work on making sure that you get stuff done right.
 Organization and time management is a big factor in janitorial work.
-Now, as a job coach, trying to teach those key points can be challenging.
+Now, as a job trainer, trying to teach those key points can be challenging.
 It’s about trying to show employees that you need to focus on the small tasks, but also see the route as a whole.
 Everyone learns differently, so you really have to figure out how each person learns and go from there.
 I like to engage the employee in the process, asking them how they feel they are doing.
 Because sometimes employees just want to work away and they don’t want to tell you they don’t like it or it’s not for them.
 They want to make sure they are doing a good job and feel like they are contributing.
 But there might be something they’re struggling with and if they can’t overcome that thing they will end up hating it.
-Now, as a job coach, I’m another set of eyes to help see what it is they’re seeing.
+Now, as a job trainer, I’m another set of eyes to help see what it is they’re seeing.
 Sometimes it’s just a matter of spending time with someone to help them work out the kinks.”

-JANITORIAL JOB COACHING TIPS FROM MICHAEL
+JANITORIAL JOB TRAINING TIPS FROM MICHAEL

 Tip #1: Timing and Organization is Key in Janitorial

 “You want to make sure you’re getting both your timing and organization to your route.
 It’s important to give yourself a little leeway so that you can walk back through and double check your work before moving on to the next project.”

 “Your skillset and determination can take you where you want to go.
 People are willing to help you get where you want to be, wherever that is.
 Working with an organization like Relay, who is both willing and supportive in accommodation, is important.
 They will keep trying to help you be successful.”